guilhemmarchand/trackme/docs/cribl_integration.rst

    :align: center
    :width: 1200px

-*Once we enable the Cribl mode, we see a drastically different picture, TrackMe automatically creates data sources broken by index, sourcetype and cribl_pipe:*
+*Once we enable the Cribl mode, we see a very different picture, TrackMe automatically creates data sources broken by index, sourcetype and cribl_pipe:*

 .. image:: img/cribl/cribl_trackme2.png
    :alt: cribl_trackme2.png
    :align: center
    :width: 1200px

-Data sources are created as ``index . ":" . sourcetype . ":" . cribl_pipe``, which accurately represent the Cribl to Splunk data flow.
+Data sources are created as ``index + ":" + sourcetype + ":" + cribl_pipe``, which accurately represents the data flow from Cirbl to Splunk.

 Every search actioned by trackMe now automatically recycles the cribl_pipe information naturally, such as latency tracking, data sampling, open in search buttons, etc: